(Full time) 2022 start

 Based in Leeds University Business School, this course centres on advanced economics and econometrics, engaging with cutting-edge research within the discipline.

-You’ll combine current mainstream theory and applied techniques with a range of alternative critical perspectives, equipping you to meet the growing demand for economics that addresses global challenges such as climate change, financial instability, and individual and societal welfare.
+You’ll combine current mainstream theory and applied techniques with a range of alternative critical perspectives, equipping you to meet the growing demand for economics that addresses global challenges such as climate change, financial instability and societal welfare.

-Throughout the year core modules will develop your fundamental knowledge and skills.
-As well as macroeconomics and microeconomics, you’ll study econometrics and the ways in which it is applied to real-life situations.
+Throughout the year, core modules will develop your fundamental knowledge and skills.
+As well as macroeconomics and microeconomics, you’ll study econometrics and its application to real-life situations.

-You’ll develop your understanding of research methods and practices throughout the year.
+Throughout the year, you’ll also develop your understanding of research methods and practices.
 In your dissertation, you’ll apply these skills to produce an independent research project on a topic of your choice, to be submitted by the end of the course.

 Course structure